Hindsight Learning for MDPs with Exogenous Inputs: Acknowledgements

 \section{Acknowledgements}

-Part of this work was done while Sean Sinclair was a research intern at Microsoft Research, and a visitor at Simons Institute for the semester on the Theory of Reinforcement Learning.
-We also gratefully acknowledge funding from the NSF under grants ECCS-1847393, DMS-1839346, CCF-1948256, and CNS-1955997, and the ARL under grant W911NF-17-1-0094.
+We thank Janardhan Kulkarni, Beibin Li, Connor Lawless, Siddhartha Banerjee, and Christina Yu for inspiring discussions.
+We thank Dhivya Eswaran, Tara Safavi and Tobias Schnabel for reviewing early drafts.
+Part of this work was done while Sean Sinclair and Jingling Li were research interns at Microsoft Research, and while Sean Sinclair was a visitor at Simons Institute for the semester on the Theory of Reinforcement Learning and Data-Driven Decision Processes program.
+We gratefully acknowledge funding from the National Science Foundation under grants ECCS-1847393, DMS-1839346, CCF-1948256, CNS-195599, and CNS-1955997, the Air Force Office of Scientific Research under grant FA9550-23-1-0068, and the Army Research Laboratory under grants W911NF-19-1-0217 and W911NF-17-1-0094.